KBNLresearch/KB-python-API/README.rst

 It relies on the back-end infrastructure of the KB_ which consists of an SRU_ and OAI-MPH_ service.
 The KB Python API makes it easy to interact with historical data, for more information on the provided datasets and data-rights take a look at the DataServices_ page of the KB.

-Currently only the OAI_ part is implemented.
+For example usage have a look at the provided example.py file, or consult the /test directory.

+This package is also available from the pypi website.

 To do a quick install:

 .. code-block:: python

 pip install kb